InformaticsMatters/nextflow-pcluster/README.md

 remove this yourself using the AWS console (or you can leave it and re-use it next time).

-## Nextflow tips
-By default Nextflow is configured to use `/efs/work` as its work directory (where intermediate results are located).
-You will need to delete the contents of this directory once your workflows are complete to avoid it continually increasing in size (and incur ever increasing charges!).
-The location of the "work dir" can be changed by editing the `/home/centos/.nextflow/config` file or creating a local config file named `nextflow.config` in your current directory.

-By default Nextflow is configured with queue size of 100.
-If your cluster can cope with more that 100 concurrent jobs (typically this means you have more than 100 CPU cores) you will want to increase this value.
-It is defined in the Nextflow config file as described above.

 ---

 [administratoraccess]: https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies